 I included tyres as one of my favourite loose parts materials in a recent article sharing how to add and use open ended materials for outdoor play.
-You can read through the blog post and download the free factsheet and loose parts list here.
+You can read through the blog post here.

 Make sure to read through my tips to using tyres safely in outdoor play at the end of this article.
 Now let's take a wander through a few different ways to invite play with tyres outdoors…..